GENERATOR SAFETY

 Generators Can Be Helpful During Times Of Natural Disaster

-Disasters of any kind, natural or man made, are exactly that… disastrous and extremely costly.
-Let’s quickly look at what some of the worst disasters in North America have cost to clean up and fix.
+Disasters of any kind, natural or man-made, are precisely that—disastrous and extremely costly.
+Let’s quickly look at some of the worst disasters in North America, which cost a lot to clean up and fix.

-Electricians have acquired a special knowledge that can make these disasters a little easier to bear by knowing how to install backup generators, be it portable or permanent , for just such emergencies.
-One must remember however, that connecting a generator directly to the wiring of a building, house or otherwise, can be dangerous if done incorrectly.
+Electricians have acquired a unique knowledge that can make these disasters a little easier to bear by knowing how to install backup generators, portable or permanent, for just such emergencies.
+One must remember, however, that connecting a generator directly to the wiring of a building or house can be dangerous if done incorrectly.

 Disconnecting Means